SPP: Who We Are and What We Do

-NMAC’s Government Relations and Public Policy (GRPP) team is responsible for advancing NMAC’s legislative priorities on Capitol Hill, with the Administration, and within the federal departments.
+NMAC’s Strategic Partnerships & Policy (SPP) is responsible for advancing NMAC’s legislative priorities on Capitol Hill, with the Administration, and within the federal departments.
 Our day-to-day work includes strategizing and meeting with members of Congress as well as collaborating with other public policy organizations.
 Together, we focus on current legislation, budgets, and administration statements.

 Advocacy 101: Representation